hongwz/Automatic_Tube_Lens_Design_Software/README.md

 PRESS "CHECK THE CONNECTION WITH ZEMAX" TO INITALISE THE CONNECTION BETWEEN ZEMAX AND MATLB FIRST.

-After entering all the design requirements, press "Go" and "Print" buttons to start the optimisation and print out the results in the user interface.
+After entering all the tube lens design requirements, press "Go" and "Print" buttons to start the optimisation and print out the results in the user interface.

 "Decode" button is used to decode the lens pair number.